What is walking pneumonia?

 How is walking pneumonia treated?

 Voltar ao conteúdoWalking pneumonia doesn’t normally require treatment in hospital.
 The symptoms - a cough, high temperature and fatigue - can be treated with over-the-counter medications such as paracetamol and bed rest if it is caused by a virus.
 It’s also important to drink plenty of water to stay hydrated.
-Soft foods and lozenges may help to minimise irritation in the throat.
+Soft foods and lozenges may help to minimise irritation in the garganta.

 Continue lendo abaixo